Devsbench/scientific-robin-e5a44/content/pages/blog/user-journey-mapping.md

 Although many individuals and institutions see real estate as an attractive investment alternative, the expensive initial investment creates a significant barrier to entry for the average investor or property builder.
 Combined with inefficient paper-based and labor-intensive processes, as well as a lack of oversight causes limited participation, liquidity and performance.
 Making the real estate market accessible to a wider investor base requires improving efficiency in the initial investment process and the ongoing management and administration of property holdings.
 Issuing real estate tokens on a distributed ledger technology (DLT)-based platform and creating a marketplace for issuers (property owners), investors and other stakeholders may be the solution to taking the real estate market to the next level.

 ### What are arguments for Real Estate tokenization?

+There are at least couple of reasons:

+1.  **Access to the capital that is stored in crypto. as for now (Nov 2021) it is US$3 trillion. **Wouldn't it be a great idea that every crypto investor (hodler) now can become your investor?
+This is an enormous opportunity on the market.